Is My Major Gift Program at its Full Potential?

 How does this work??

 This is a self-directed online course, where you will learn each of the principles and tools above through readings, podcasts, and webinars.
 As you progress through the course, you will complete assignments designed to help you implement your learnings in your real-life situation.
-Through a live webconference, you have time to ask your questions directly to Richard Perry, Jeff Schreifels and our team of experts – and you will gain from interaction with your peers.

-This course should take you 6-8 hours of self-directed time to complete, over about three weeks.
+This course should take you 6-8 hours of self-directed time to complete, over about four weeks.
 When you put in the work, you will emerge with a greater understanding of how to manage organizational expectations and set realistic goals for your major gift program.

 You probably have some questions about how this course might apply to your situation.
 Read below for more useful information.